ComNets-Bremen/MobilityModelCheck/README.md

 # MobilityModelCheck

-A simple OMNeT++ model to evaluate INET based mobility models.
-It is used to configure and run existing or new mobility models in the INET framework to determine performance of those models.
+A simple set of OMNeT++ models to evaluate INET based mobility models.
+They are used to configure and run existing or new mobility models in the INET framework to determine the performance of those mobility models in terms of contacts made, contact durations, etc. The models use unit disc graph (UDG) mechanism to determine the contacts between nodes (i.e., wireless range).

 ## Procedure
-The list given below provides the procedure on how to install, compile and run INET mobility models.
+The list given below provides the procedure on how to install, compile and run INET mobility models using MobilityModelCheck.

 1. Install and build OMNeT++ (version 5.4.1)